Second Corinthians 6:3–13 . . .

 Our Endurance of Hardships

-Seeing that Apostle Paul traveled about the Roman Empire, we learn from Scripture that he was frequently accused of being crazy.
+Knowing that Apostle Paul traveled about the Roman Empire, we learn from Scripture that he was frequently accused of being crazy.
 People heard him testify about his remarkable experience on the Damascus Road.
 They saw his dedication and commitment to life, which took him away from highly desired comforts and pleasures.
-Yet, despite the fact that a good many people saw Paul as being crazy, the apostle didn't seem to mind this.
-Let's see how the apostle describes his own dedicated life.
-(Please read vv.
-3–10 now, shown below, before continuing this summary.)
+Yet, despite the fact that a good many people felt he was crazy, he didn’t seem to mind this.
+Let’s see how the apostle describes his own dedicated life.
+Please read vv.
+3–10 now, shown at the bottom of the page, before continuing your reading of this summary.
+In v.
+3, Paul begins to show how uncrazy yet careful he is before men.
+That’s what the ministry of reconciliation, which God has given to you, will require.

 Paul goes on to list certain pressures in groups of threes, which fall into three categories.